li11ianc/explaining-movie-revenue/project/project.md

 example.
 As we’ve seen with the horror genre, every reduction of cost - cutting out unncecessary factors - increases the potential for very high profitability ratios.

+Ultimately, our analysis around individual variables proved to be more fruitful than our attempt to model in the aggregate.
+A majority of our most surprising takeaways came not from the model, but from our various hypothesis tests and visualizations; for example, the correlation of a short title length with increased profitability is a simple observation that could easily be applied to the real world.
+Furthermore, our hypothesis tests revealed that most of the variables we analyzed had statistically significant effects on pratio, even if these relationships did not appear in the linear model.